Prince Narula's Health Supplement Chain Muscle and Strength Expands to Panipat

 The new unit of the health supplement chain was opened beside Bunny's Kitchen, Pruthi Chowk, Near Ravindra Hospital, Model Town, Panipat.

-Mr. Bhupender Dhawan, Dronacharya Awardee and President- National Powerlifters Federation, one of India's top bodybuilder and powerlifter Mr. Mukesh Gehlot and fitness guru Mr. Mayank Pawar were also present at the launch event.
+Mr. Bhupender Dhawan, Dronacharya Awardee and President- National Powerlifters Federation, one of India's top bodybuilders and powerlifters Mr. Mukesh Gehlot and fitness guru Mr. Mayank Pawar were also present at the launch event.

-"We are excited to launch Muscle and Strength store in Panipat as there is dearth of good supplement retail outlets in this region.
-Now fitness enthusiasts and body builder can get their genuine supplements with large range and would be economically priced in their city itself," Mr.Sahil Gupta and Mr. Anmol Garg, Panipat Franchise Owners said.
+"We are excited to launch the Muscle and Strength store in Panipat as there is dearth of good supplement retail outlets in this region.
+Now fitness enthusiasts and bodybuilders can get their genuine supplements with a large range and would be economically priced in their city itself," Mr.Sahil Gupta and Mr. Anmol Garg, Panipat Franchise Owners said.

 Muscle and Strength India is also looking to expand aggressively and plans to open retail outlets through franchisee route in the next 12 months with an investment of Rs 20 crore.
 The investment would be funded by internal accruals including investments by franchisee owners.